DAddYE/mini_record/README.md

 # Warning

-This software is not tested in a production project, now is only heavy development and if you can pleas fork it, find bug add a spec and then come back with a pull request.
+This software is not yet tested in a production project, now is only heavy development and if you can pleas fork it, find bug add a spec and then come back with a pull request.
 Thanks!